joegood/piconator/README.md

 state push to the screen, and that works on both Windows and the Pi.
 Then, there will be a command-line parameter to trigger it to push to the matrix.

+Scratch that idea.
+The windows command line window doesn't allow for enough custom colors to display the 256 colors in a GIF, much less a PNG or JPG.
+Because the original ideas was to give me the ability to develop on Windows and remotely push to my Pi, I can achieve the same goal by allowing the console app to just create a windows form that displays it.
+The Pi should ignore that if the GUI isn't started or at least raise an exception, which I can capture.
+On the Pi, the command line option will route it to the matrix anyway.

 Some links to keep around: